 Two very visible South Kensington Campus projects

 The first is a bold project removing a significant amount of legacy steam generating infrastructure from South Kensington Campus and upgrading what is one of the largest Low Temperature Heating System networks in London.
-Ultimately this will reduce the College’s carbon dioxide emissions by circa 2,400 tonnes/year and save over £1.341m per year after implementation, helping towards our 2040 net zero target.
+Ultimately this will reduce Imperial’s carbon dioxide emissions by circa 2,400 tonnes/year and save over £1.341m per year after implementation, helping towards our 2040 net zero target.

 To read more click on the tab below and you can also download the current update on the works through the download button.